iandelrio/credible-clients/README.md

 Give a brief summary of the approach you took, and why!
 Include your model's accuracy/precision/recall scores as well!

+Disclaimer:
+Since the instructions specified that most of the work should be done in model.py, I abstained from doing any pre-processing and feature engineering in main.py, such as one-hot-encoding to get categorical data from discrete numerical data, and standardizing features.
+I also abstained from doing hyperparameter optimization, which I would have done using GridSearchCV.
+I also abstained from using cross validation (cross_val_predict) to decrease approximation error, and thus to avoid overfitting.

+Model
+- Since this is a binary classification problem, we will implement logistic regression with L2-regularization
+    - The paper “Do we Need Hundreds of Classifiers to Solve Real World Classification Problems?” by Fernandez-Delgado et al. [2014] concludes that Random Forests and SVMs are the best out-of-the-box classifiers
+    - However, we chose Logistic Regression because
+        1. it gives us smoother predictions than Random Forests, and
+        2. its loss function is easier to minimize than SVM's (logistic loss is smooth, whereas hinge loss is not)
+    - We will use L2-regularization to regularize our weights
+        - We chose L2-regularization over L1-regularization because features selection is unnecessary with such a small amount of features (23 features for 22,500 training examples)
+        - We will use the Akaike information criterion for regularization, i.e. regularization term = 1, for the sake of simplicity.

+Optimization
+- Optimize using gradient descent
+    - Less than 100,000 training samples, so according to [scikit-learn's "Choosing the right estimator" guide](http://scikit-learn.org/stable/tutorial/machine_learning_map/index.html), no need to do stochastic gradient descent
+    - We will do gradient descent with a constant step-size of 1, for simplicity's sake.

+Once we have our model
+- Compare my model's output with scikit-learn's L2-regularized logistic regression

+Model's accuracy:
+Model's precision:
+Model's recall:

 ## Data Format